Nts4real/NeronSifflore.github.io/_pages/about.md

 🔬 My research involves using various microeconometrics tools to uncover the effects of different government policies and developmental interventions on the accumulation of human capital.

 I am also interested in understanding how persuasion by leaders shapes the behaviour and beliefs of the masses.
-My fields of interest are development economics, labour economics, financial economics, and applied microeconomics.
+My fields of interest are development economics, labour economics, and financial economics.

 📖 You can read more about my work in the [Research](https://nts4real.github.io/NeronSifflore.github.io//publications/) section of this website.